mehulagg/gitlab/doc/update/index.md

 Each month, major, minor or patch releases of GitLab are published along with a [release post](https://about.gitlab.com/releases/categories/releases/).
 You should read the release posts for all versions you're passing over.
-At the end of major and minor release posts, there are three sections to look for especially:
+At the end of major and minor release posts, there are three sections to look for specifically:

 - Deprecations
 - Removals